IBM/teaching-your-monolith-to-dance/docs/runtime-modernization/README.md

 ### Keycloak setup

 Keycloak runs on your cluster and will handle authenticating users.
 It'll also handle registering & storing user account information.
+Keycloak is the upstream project for Red Hat Single Sign-On (RH-SSO), which is supported as part of IBM Cloud Pak for Applications.

-We need to setup a client in Keycloak to handle user authentication for the Customer Order Services application.
+Let's setup a client in Keycloak to handle user authentication for the Customer Order Services application.

 1. In OpenShift console, from the left-panel, click on **Networking** > **Routes**..
 Then select `keycloak` from the _Project_ drop-down list.

-1. Click on the route URL to launch Keycloak.
+1. Click on the route URL (under the `Location` column) to launch Keycloak.

 1. Click on `Administration Console`.
 Enter `admin` for both username and password.

-1. From the menu options on the left, hover over `Master` and click on `Add realm`.
-1. Enter _Galaxy_ for the `Name` field and click on `Create`.
+1. As illustrated in the screen recording below, from the menu options on the left, hover over `Master` and click on `Add realm`.
+Enter _Galaxy_ for the `Name` field and click on `Create`.
     - A realm manages a set of users, credentials, roles, and groups.
 A user belongs to and logs into a realm.
 Realms are isolated from one another and can only manage and authenticate the users that they control.

       ![Keycloak realm](extras/images/keycloak-realm.gif)